Alan Donaldson - Owner/CEO

 What are your interests outside of work?

-I love time spent walking our three dogs, two young, lively English Pointers and a Labrador who now just remembers fondly what it was like to have their energy – a day at the beach is a particular favourite.
+I love time spent walking our dogs, two lively English Pointers – a day at the beach is a particular favourite for all concerned – waves in the background of my telephone calls is guaranteed to raise a smile.

 From one extreme to the other if I’m not enjoying the expansive outdoors you’ll likely find me in the confines of a squash court pushing my increasingly creaking joints to their limits and still taking great delight in beating the younger generation!!!